Best of Brick

-The top 11 sites for finding your ideal roommate in NYC
+The top 11 websites for finding your ideal roommate in NYC

-• Some websites are free, while others have subscription fees
+• Some websites are free, while others have subscription or other fees

-• Choose filters to search for apartments based on your lifestyle
+• Choose filters to search for roomies based on your lifestyle preferences

 By Evelyn Battaglia |

-Good roommates can change your life for the better, while bad roommates tear your life to pieces.
+Good roommates can make your life better, but bad roommates can tear your life to pieces.

-Looking for a roommate you can count on to pay their share of the rent?
-When it comes to living in New York City, nothing comes cheap.
-Financially that plan makes a lot of sense, but despite being a well-traveled path there’s still the potential for many pitfalls—I should know.
+Looking for a roommate you can count on to pay a share of the rent?
+When it comes to living in New York City, nothing comes cheap—and these days, rents are skyrocketing.
+Financially splitting the rent makes a lot of financial sense, but this well-traveled path is still rife with the potential for many pitfalls.
+I should know.

 1. Always do your due diligence.
 Ask your friends and colleagues for their favorite roommate-finding sites and check for reviews on Yelp and other sites.

-2. Pose these 21 questions to prospective roommate candidates, be on the lookout for tell-tale signs of potentially problematic roommates, and keep your radar tuned to common roommate scams.
+2. Pose these 21 questions to prospective roommate candidates and keep your radar tuned to common roommate scams.

 [Editor's note: An earlier version of this post was published in June 2022.
-We are presenting it again here as part of our summer Best of Brick week.]
+We are presenting it again here with updated information for June 2023.]

 Two more lessons to live by when perusing any site or profile: Go with your gut and have an open mind.

-Start your search with Brick Underground’s top 11 sources, all of which will help you make your own auspicious roommate match (or two or three).
+Otherwise, start your search with Brick Underground’s top 11 sources (arranged in alphabetical order), all of which will help you make your own auspicious roommate match.

 Image of Diggz's website homepage for finding NYC roommates